 Temporary Work (Short Stay)

-This visa includes a work permit and is valid for a duration of up to 3 months and is a suitable option to fulfil short-term projects or tasks in Australia.
+This visa includes a work permit and is valid for a duration of up to 3 months (in exceptional cases up to 6 months) and is a suitable option to fulfil short-term projects or tasks in Australia.
 Temporary work visas are often the best solution for undertakings such as installation and maintenance work and the training of Australian staff on exported machines and equipment.

 Temporary Work (Skilled)